CraftingAsAService/CraftingNinja/RESEARCH.md

 - [ ] Compendium - Equipment
 - [ ] Compendium - Objectives
 - [ ] Compendium - NPCs
+- When Importing `_translations`, be sure to unique and truncate, or just prevent duplicates

 ### Other Notes